It\^{o}'s formula for noncommutative $C^2$ functions of free It\^{o} processes: Introduction

 for $j_1,j_2 \in \N_0$.
 The result is not stated in exactly this way, but this interpretation is derived in Remark \ref{rem.law}.
 As an application, we demonstrate in Example \ref{ex.trlog} how to use Theorem \ref{thm.trFFIF} to give simple, computationally transparent (re-)proofs of some key identities from \cite{driverhallkemp,hozhong,demnihamdi,hallho} that are used in the computation of Brown measures of solutions to various free SDEs.
 The original proofs of these identities proceeded via rather unintuitive power series arguments, and understanding what was really happening in these arguments was the original motivation for the present study of functional free It\^{o} formulas.
 We note that Theorem \ref{thm.trFFIF} is also motivated in the appendix; the corresponding matrix stochastic calculus formula is given in Corollary \ref{cor.trFIF}.

-In Section \ref{sec.NCk}, we define -- following \cite{nikitopoulosNCk} -- the space $NC^k(\R)$ of noncommutative $C^k$ functions $\R \to \C$ (Definition \ref{def.NCk}) and describe large classes of examples (Theorem \ref{thm.NCk}).
+In Section \ref{sec.NCk}, we define --- following \cite{nikitopoulosNCk} --- the space $NC^k(\R)$ of noncommutative $C^k$ functions $\R \to \C$ (Definition \ref{def.NCk}) and describe large classes of examples (Theorem \ref{thm.NCk}).
 For the purposes of this discussion, there is just one important thing to know.
 Write $W_k(\R)$ for the space of functions $\R \to \C$ that are Fourier transforms of Borel complex measures on $\R$ with $k$ finite moments (Definition \ref{def.Wk}).
 Now, write $W_k(\R)_{\loc}$ for the space of functions $f \colon \R \to \C$ such that for all $r > 0$, there exists $g \in W_k(\R)$ satisfying $f|_{[-r,r]} = g|_{[-r,r]}$.
-Then we have

-Please see Theorem \ref{thm.NCk} and the sketch of its proof for references to the relevant parts of \cite{nikitopoulosNCk}.
+Then we have Please see Theorem \ref{thm.NCk} and the sketch of its proof for references to the relevant parts of \cite{nikitopoulosNCk}.

-In Section \ref{sec.MOI}, we review the portion of the theory of multiple operator integrals (MOIs) that is relevant to this paper.
-Most importantly, we lay out what is needed to make sense of the MOIs in Pseudotheorem \ref{pthm.specialFFIF} when $f \in NC^2(\R)$.
-This brings us to Section \ref{sec.FFIF}, which contains our second main result: the functional free It\^{o} formula for noncommutative $C^2$ functions (Theorem \ref{thm.FFIF}), a generalization of the rigorous version of Pseudotheorem \ref{pthm.specialFFIF} and an extension -- in the self-adjoint case -- of the free It\^{o} formula for polynomials to functions in $NC^2(\R)$.
-It says that if 1) $m$ is a free It\^{o} satisfying Equation \eqref{eq.frItoprocessintro}, 2) $m^*=m$, and 3) $f \in NC^2(\R)$, then